-Myanmar is a Southeast Asian country to the east of India and Bangladesh and West of Thailand and Vietnam.
+Myanmar is a Southeast Asian country located east of India and Bangladesh and west of Thailand and Vietnam.
 It is an emerging economy that has been on the path of liberalization since 2011 to mobilize trading activities by removing bottlenecks to investment.
 Increase in agricultural exports, industrial expansion due to the constant public and private ventures, and a boost to telecommunication and tourism industry has meant that all the three major sectors of Myanmar’s economy are on the track of high growth.
-The Investment Law passed in 2016 has eased the flow of foreign direct investments (FDIs) in the country.
+The Investment Law passed in 2016 has eased the flow of foreign direct investments (FDIs) into the country.

 Currency: Burmese Kyat